-Yes, for general, private seller or white label listings the barcodes we supply are suitable for Amazon including the newly launched Amazon Australia (amazon.com.au).
+Yes, for Private Seller listings the barcodes we supply are suitable for Amazon including the newly launched Amazon Australia (amazon.com.au).
 This includes FBA.
 According to Amazon Seller Support barcodes can be purchased from “any external or third party supplier and use them to list your products, however the barcode must be valid”.
 They submit the following sites for validation to ensure the barcodes work.
 The numbers we supply pass this validation and we’ve supplied tens of thousands of codes to Amazon sellers who have listed their items successfully.

 Please note however if your product is Trademarked and you intend to use the Brand Registry (https://brandservices.amazon.com.au/) there are a few methods Amazon uses to verify your brand.
 One potential method for this is cross checking against the GEPIR database.
 While our codes originate with the UCC (now known as GS1) we do not place your company details on the GEPIR database, you can only do this if you sign up to GS1 directly and pay the annual fees to maintain your codes.

 Purchasing barcodes directly from GS1 Australia is prohibitively expensive for the majority of small business owners and independent traders.
 GS1 Australia requires the payment of initial membership fees plus ongoing yearly subscription charges that total hundreds of dollars – even when obtaining just a single barcode.

 Our barcodes originate with the UCC (now known at GS1) and carry no additional fees, subscription charges or hidden costs of any kind.